top of page

 But it never really felt like my world.
 At larger gatherings, I sometimes found myself very aware that I looked different.
 While many people embraced that spiritual, hippy or bohemian aesthetic, it's not my style.

 So standing there in the middle of a room where everyone seemed to share a similar style, I sometimes felt like the odd one out.
-Not unwelcome as such, but slightly out of place.
+Not unwelcome at all, but slightly out of place.

 That feeling was interesting in itself.
 It reminded me how easy it is for any community to unintentionally create a sense of belonging for some people, while making others feel like they don’t quite fit.